Estimate Time6 min

 A DAF is a giving vehicle sponsored by a public charity.
 It allows donors to make an irrevocable charitable contribution to the public charity, be eligible to receive an immediate tax deduction, and then recommend grants from the fund to a variety of other charities over time.
 This approach can help streamline your giving, including tax recordkeeping, in one convenient location.

-Donors can contribute to the charity as frequently as they like and then recommend multiple grants to their favorite charities whenever it makes sense for them.
+Donors can contribute to the public charity that sponsors the DAF as frequently as they like and then recommend multiple grants to their favorite charities whenever it makes sense for them.
 There are a number of public charities, including Fidelity Charitable®, that sponsor DAFs.
-The Fidelity Charitable® Giving Account® has no minimum initial contribution requirement and one of the lowest annual fees of any DAF.
+The Fidelity Charitable® Giving Account® has no minimum initial contribution requirement and a low annual fee.
 Once opened and funded, you can then recommend grants to other eligible charities—generally speaking, IRS‐qualified 501(c)(3) public charities—from your DAF.

 Opening a DAF allows you to make a gift and qualify for a charitable deduction immediately without needing to decide, until you're ready, on the charities to support with grant recommendations.
 It can also be a way for charitably inclined individuals to offset a year with unexpectedly high earnings, or to address the tax implications of year‐end bonuses or stock option exercises, or to offset taxable income generated from rebalancing your portfolio.
 Once donated to the DAF, assets can be invested and earn returns without being taxed.
 By donating directly to a DAF, you can potentially give more to charities than if you were to liquidate assets and then make a donation.
 (For more on DAFs, read Viewpoints on Fidelity.com: Strategic giving: Think beyond cash)